 Factory production enables inspection intensity impossible on exposed construction sites.
 Materials inspection verifies certification and moisture content.
 Framing dimensional checks catch tolerance issues immediately.
 Pre-close inspections verify MEP installation before finishes conceal them.
 German QDF manufacturers receive annual external quality audits.
 ISO 9001, 14001, and 45001 certifications are standard.

-Why the 21-day timeline actually works
+Why the 3-week timeline actually works

 Parallel workflow optimization